michaelgabriellson/Mainframe-Banking-System/README.md

 This repository contains an early-stage version of the system.

-COBOL program logic and some components are not included, but the focus is on system design and architecture.
+COBOL program logic, supporting modules, and database definitions are not included.
+The focus is on system design and architecture.